 As we headed further up the valley, we crossed a second causeway.

 The further we went, the more beautiful it became.

 We reached our turn-around point where the public road ended at a gate.
-The creek emerged from the rainforest, over boulders and under a log bridge.

 We had been riding uphill for most of the morning.
 So when we turned around to begin the homeward leg of our ride we were able to take advantage of the gentle downhill slope of the road.